astonm/go-hof/README.md

 * Add sanity-checking and friendly error messages for the arguments to functions.
 Currently the code blows up with mysterious-seeming messaging if the types aren't correct.
 * Add support for operations on arrays.
-* Figure out why operations are so slow (see "go test -bench ." for benchmarks of MakeMapFunc vs. other alternatives)
+* Figure out why operations are so slow (see `go test -bench=.` for benchmarks of MakeMapFunc vs. other alternatives)